 Articles, Books, Booklets & Websites

-In 2008 Keith published an anniversary history of the British and Irish Pentecostal Movement called Pentecostal Pioneers Remembered andis in the process of writing a number of doctrinal booklets on a number of different issues.
-His latest book is Sober Saints.
-On a more regular basis he writes and publishes articles on his website which on a monthly basis has visitors from at least 80-100 countries of the world.
+In 2008 Keith published a 100th anniversary history of the British and Irish Pentecostal Movement called Pentecostal Pioneers Remembered and will release an updated 2nd edition very soon.
+He is in the process of writing a number of doctrinal booklets on a number of different issues.
+On a more regular basis he writes and publishes articles on his website which on a monthly basis receives visitors from about 100 countries of the world.
 In 2011 Candace published her first book, a biography called Julie's Story.
 This has already been used to reach into prisons in the UK and America and souls have been won to Christ through it.
-Other books will be forthcoming.
-She also writes articles on her own sites.
-This was followed by Sober Saints and Christian Foundations.
-Our latest book The Scarlet Woman will be out before Summer 2016.
+She also writes articles on her own website.
+Keith has also published Sober Saints (2013), Christian Foundations (2014), and The Scarlet Woman (2016).
+A new book, How to Judge Biblicallywill be out soon.

 This is just something of the vision of this man, marriage and ministry.

 40 YEARS SAVED!
-At this present time I am celebrating the fact that 40 years ago the Lord saved me as a young boy.
-In remembrance of His grace, mercy and goodness, in leading me these forty years I gave several testimonies on my family and personal life.
+At the end of 2017 I was celebrating the 40th anniversary of by conversion as a young boy.
+In remembrance of His grace, mercy, and goodness, in leading me these forty years I gave several testimonies on my family and personal life.
 Praise God He has been a wonderful Saviour all through these years and the best is yet to be.
 Go to testimony-sermons